Federico Fellini: Final years (1991–1993)

 In July 1991 and April 1992, Fellini worked in close collaboration with Canadian filmmaker Damian Pettigrew to establish "the longest and most detailed conversations ever recorded on film".
 Described as the "Maestro's spiritual testament" by his biographer Tullio Kezich, excerpts culled from the conversations later served as the basis of their feature documentary, Fellini: I'm a Born Liar (2002) and the book, I'm a Born Liar: A Fellini Lexicon.

 In April 1993 Fellini received his fifth Oscar, for lifetime achievement, "in recognition of his cinematic accomplishments that have thrilled and entertained audiences worldwide".
-On 16 June, he entered the Cantonal Hospital in Zürich for an angioplasty on his femoral artery but suffered a stroke at the Grand Hotel in Rimini two months later.
+On 16 June, he entered the Cantonal Hospital in Zürich for an angioplasty on his femoral artery but suffered a stroke at Rimini's Grand Hotel two months later.
 Partially paralyzed, he was first transferred to Ferrara for rehabilitation and then to the Policlinico Umberto I in Rome to be near his wife, also hospitalized.
 He suffered a second stroke and fell into an irreversible coma.

+Critics

+Film critic for The New Yorker, Pauline Kael was critical of Fellini saying that she believed part of what contributed to his reputation was "his narcissistic conception of his role [and what] celebrity worshipers have always thought a movie director to be.
+She called it a movie director's "megalomania."

 Death

 Fellini died in Rome on 31 October 1993 at the age of 73 after a heart attack he suffered a few weeks earlier, a day after his 50th wedding anniversary.
 The memorial service, in Studio 5 at Cinecittà, was attended by an estimated 70,000 people.
 At Giulietta Masina's request, trumpeter Mauro Maur played Nino Rota's "Improvviso dell'Angelo" during the ceremony.

 Five months later, on 23 March 1994, Masina died of lung cancer.
-Fellini, Masina and their son, Pierfederico, are buried in a bronze sepulchre sculpted by Arnaldo Pomodoro.
-Designed as a ship's prow, the tomb is at the main entrance to the cemetery of Rimini.
-The Federico Fellini Airport in Rimini is named in his honour.
+Fellini is buried with Masina and their son, Pierfederico, in a bronze sepulchre sculpted by Arnaldo Pomodoro in the Monumental Cemetery of Rimini.
+Rimini's Federico Fellini Airport is named in his honour.

 Religious views

-Fellini was raised in a Roman Catholic family and considered himself a Catholic, but avoided formal activity in the Catholic Church.
+Fellini was raised in a Roman Catholic family and considered himself a Catholic but avoided formal activity in the Catholic Church.
 Fellini's films include Catholic themes; some celebrate Catholic teachings, while others criticize or ridicule church dogma.